jeromeXL/Wait-Faster-Restaurant-Management-System/logs/Isaac/Week2.md

 - Created Jira Website for the project
 - Started working on frontend designs
 - Decided to work on frontend due to previous experiences (Proficient with vite + react)
+- Started discussion on what to include for the project